Skip to main content

 Technical rejections

-• Filing too early, more than 150 days before current DACA expires.
+• Submitting the request too early before the current DACA period expires.

 Substantive weaknesses

-• Lack of proof of educational status or military service.
+• Inadequate documentation of educational or military status.

 • To avoid incomplete application or insufficient evidence: Follow instructions carefully; include all required supporting documents.